 - to straighten thick hair you may have to comb it several times.

-A Comb That Is Not Hot: Herstyler Straightening Comb For Hair
+6. Herstyler Hot Straightening Comb For Hair

 You cannot hot comb hair with this one, because technically it’s just a comb without the hot part.
 I decided to include it in the top list because it uses the same principle to untangle thick and unruly hair and eliminate the frizz.
 You can comb your hair with it before using hot tools: straightening comb, blow dryer, or flat iron.